 Eurambeen-Streatham Road and Glenelg Highway roundabout

-The new roundabout will slow vehicles to safe speeds and provide safer turning movements for trucks turning north at the intersection.
+The new roundabout will slow vehicles to safe speeds, reduce the risk and severity of collisions, and allow safer turning movements for heavy vehicles turning north at the intersection.

 Benefits of the upgrade